- Study at Deakin

 You can see the limits you have applied, listed at the top left of your results.

-Click the 'x' next to the limit to rerun your search without that limit.
+Click the ‘x’ next to the limit to repeat your search without that limit.

 Searching specific databases relevant to your subject area is another way to find useful articles and other resources for your assignments.
-To get a list of the most relevant databases for you, go to the Library Resource Guides.
-Resources contained in these guides have been carefully selected by Liaison Librarians in collaboration with academics to help you begin your research for your courses.
+Library Resource Guides contain resources that have been carefully selected by Liaison Librarians in collaboration with academics to help you begin your research for your courses.

-From the Library Resource Guide homepage, select your subject area, and then select a guide most relevant to your topic or subject area.
+From the Library Resource Guide homepage, select your subject area, and then select a guide most relevant to your need.

 Deakin staff and students can borrow items from any of our four campus libraries.

-If an item you would like to borrow is on loan or available at another campus, you can use the 'Request it' link.
+If an item you would like to borrow is on loan or available at another campus, you can use the ‘Request it’ button to place a hold.
 An email will be sent to the email address on your Library record when the item is available to collect at your campus library.

-If you are an off-campus student you can have items delivered to your home or work address using the off-campus delivery service.
+If you are a cloud student you can have items delivered to your home or work address using the delivery service.

 Note: Items in special-collections are not available for loan or request, and are marked in the catalogues as LIB USE ONLY.

-Clicking the button will search for the book in several other university library collections (NOTE: Not all university libraries participate in BONUS+.
+BONUS+ searches for the title in several other university library collections (NOTE: Not all university libraries participate in BONUS+.
 See our BONUS+ help page for more information.)
-This service is not available to overseas off-campus students, non-award students or MIBT students.
+This service is not available to overseas cloud students, non-award students or MIBT students.

-If you've searched Deakin Library and Bonus+ and still can't find the item, request the item through Interlibrary Loan (not available to MIBT or DUELI students).
-Unlike Bonus+, you can not only request books, but also journal articles, conference papers and theses.
-To request an Interlibrary Loan, complete and submit the online request form.
+If you’ve searched Deakin Library and BONUS+ and still can’t find the item, request the item through Interlibrary Loan (not available to MIBT or DUELI students).
+Unlike BONUS+, you can also use Interlibrary Loan to request journal articles, conference papers and theses.

 Request a CAVAL borrowing card from the Library service desk and you can borrow in person from other Victorian academic libraries (not available to MIBT or DUELI students).
 For information on obtaining a CAVAL borrowing card, and a list of participating libraries, see our CAVAL help page.

-Want to find out more?
-Take a look at our Access and Borrow page.
+Take a look at our Access and Borrow page for further information.

 Every school and faculty has designated Liaison Librarians located at each campus, who can help you with your research skills and techniques.

 Mentors are available on campus to provide personalised support in areas such as time management, achieving a study-life balance, and getting to know Deakin resources and services.
-For more information on this program, go to deakin.edu.au/current-students/study-support/students-helping-students/shs-dropin.php
+For more information on this program, go to Students helping students.